AmedeoFindlay/AmedeoFindlay/README.md

 ### Hi there 👋 I'm Amedeo!

 I am currently in my final semester at ODU as a senior and look forward to graduating in December.
 I will be graduating with a degree in Game Design - Development and a minor in Computer Science.
-When I am not at school or at work I like to spend my time doing a variety of different things.
-I am currently hooked on Final Fantasy XIV (and have been for a while) but I love playing all kinds of games.
+When I am not at school or at work I like to spend my time doing a variety of different things, most of which is gaming.
+I am currently hooked on Final Fantasy XIV (and have been for a while) but I love playing different genres of games.
+My personal favorites are RPGs but I have also recently been playing a lot of Horror games with my friends.

 <!--
 **AmedeoFindlay/AmedeoFindlay** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.